tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 Other parts, outside of glslang proper, include:

-- gl_types.h, only needed for OpenGL-like reflection, and can be left out of a parse and codegen project.
-See it for its license.
+- gl_types.h, only needed for OpenGL-like reflection, and can be left out of a parse and codegen project.See it for its license.

 - update_glslang_sources.py, which is not part of the project proper and does not need to be used.

 - the SPIR-V "remapper", which is optional, but has the same license as glslang proper

 - Google tests and SPIR-V tools, and anything in the external subdirectory are external and optional; see them for their respective licenses.

 --------------------------------------------------------------------------------